 The Bonds are subject to the arbitrage rebate regulations included in the Internal Revenue Code.
 These regulations require nonexempt arbitrage earnings to be rebated to the United States to prevent a bond issuance from being classified as arbitrage bonds.
-The regulations include certain exceptions to the rebate payments.
-Accrued arbitrage rebates at June 30, 2009 and 2008 are \$777,932 and \$672,909, respectively.
+The Trust Estate has no accrued arbitrage liability as of June 30, 2009 and 2008.